SamMakesThings/gdg-observability-workshop/README.md

 2. Click on the `+ Create new secret key` button.
 3. Next, enter an identifier name (optional) and click on the `Create secret key` button.

-### Enter the Anthropic API key in Streamlit Community Cloud
+### Enter the Anthropic API key in your .env

-To set the Anthropic API key as an environment variable in Streamlit apps, do the following:

-1. At the lower right corner, click on `< Manage app` then click on the vertical "..." followed by clicking on `Settings`.
+1. Copy the .env.example file to .env
-2. This brings the **App settings**, next click on the `Secrets` tab and paste the API key into the text box as follows:
+2. Enter the Anthropic API key into the .env file

 ```sh
 ANTHROPIC_API_KEY='xxxxxxxxxx'